 The Company uses interest rate swaps as a cash flow hedge to manage interest costs and the risk associated with changing interest rates of long-term debt.
 During the first quarter ended May 1, 2004, the Company entered into three separate forward-starting interest rate swap agreements as a means of managing its interest rate exposure on its \$100.0 million variable rate term loan.
-All three agreements were effective beginning on October 1, 2004 and are designed to swap a variable rate of three-month LIBOR (4.99% at April 3, 2006, the day the rate was set) for a fixed rate ranging from 2.52% to 3.32%.
+All three agreements were effective beginning on October 1, 2004 and are designed to swap a variable rate of three-month LIBOR (5.51% at July 3, 2006, the day the rate was set) for a fixed rate ranging from 2.52% to 3.32%.
 The aggregate notional amount of the swaps was \$65.0 million.
 Of the three agreements, the swap agreement with a \$15.0 million notional amount expired on October 1, 2005.
-The swap agreement with a \$20.0 million notional amount expires on July 1, 2006 but it was paid off early in January 2006.
-The swap agreement with an original \$30.0 million notional amount expires on April 1, 2007 and has a \$20.0 million notional amount as of April 29, 2006.
+The swap agreement with a \$20.0 million notional amount expired on July 1, 2006 but it was paid off early in January 2006.
+The swap agreement with an original \$30.0 million notional amount expires on April 1, 2007 and has a \$20.0 million notional amount as of July 29, 2006.
+The fixed rate on the remaining swap agreement is 3.32%.
 These agreements have the effect of converting certain of the Company's variable rate obligations to fixed rate obligations.
 The Company received \$0.3 million in Fiscal 2006 as a result of early termination of some of the interest rate swap agreements.

-Note 4 Derivative Instruments and Hedging Activities, Continued
+Derivative Instruments and Hedging Activities, Continued